Artificial Intelligence Glossary

 Perplexity

-An AI-powered search engine that provides direct answers with cited sources instead of link lists.
+An AI-powered search engine that provides direct answers with cited sources instead of link lists, enabling faster research and fact-checking.

 Perplexity AI

-AI-powered answer engine that provides sourced responses to queries, representing the future of AI search.
+AI-powered answer engine that provides sourced responses to queries, combining search with conversational AI to deliver more contextual results.

 Personalization Engine